 ¾ Ton Pickup

-This diesel pickup rental offers you the power you need without having to compromise on any of the easy-to-handle and economical features.
-The 3/4 ton pickup offers excellent fuel economy and maximum torque.
-Plus, the package has a high trailer-towing capacity, and upgraded tires, which are bonus features.
+Often called a “heavy-duty” truck, this diesel pickup rental offers you the power you need without having to compromise on any of the easy-to-handle and economical features.
+A ¾-ton pickup offers excellent fuel economy and maximum torque.
+Plus, the package has a high trailer-towing capacity, and upgraded tires for maximum performance.

 Retaining sufficient power with the crew on board can be challenging.
-Besides being spacious to accommodate 6 crew members, the ¾ ton pickup maintains the power you need.
-With 17-20 miles per gallon of fuel for diesel, this truck certainly is a cost-effective option.
+Besides being spacious to accommodate 6 crew members, the ¾-ton pickup maintains the power you need.
+With 17-20 miles per gallon of diesel fuel, this truck certainly is a cost-effective option.

 1 Ton Flatbed

-The 1 ton flatbed truck is among the most versatile diesel pickups available out there.
-It remains one of the most sought after vehicles in numerous industries, particularly in construction and government work.
+The 1-ton flatbed truck is among the most versatile diesel pickups available out there.
+It remains one of the most sought-after vehicles in numerous industries, particularly in construction and government work.
 Its outstanding features include the reinforced rear bumper hitch assembly and a gooseneck hitch.
-Besides this, this type also assures maximum torque and impressive fuel economy.
+Besides this, this type also assures maximum torque and impressive fuel economy — 1-ton trucks often push more pound-feet of torque than their gas-powered counterparts.

 Hence, whether your industry is construction, transportation, or any other, these 1-ton flatbeds can facilitate you in tough projects.
 Versatile enough to cater to a wide variety of industries, the truck can be viewed as a black canvas, carrying the tools you need.
 You can easily transport accessories such as hose reels, inverters, toolboxes, etc., to the job site.